himanshu18701/life-skills-track/prevention-of-sexual-harassment.md

 # Prevention of Sexual Harassment

-## What kinds of behaviour cause sexual harassment?
+## What kinds of behavior cause sexual harassment?

 ### Verbal
 * Comments about clothing or a person's body.